kbenzie/git-prompt/readme.md

     --debug           Enable debug output
-    prefix "("        Change the prefix token to '(' suffix ")"        Change the suffix token to ')' separator "|"     Change the separator token to '|' staged "●"        Change the staged token to '●' conflicts "×"     Change the conflicts token to '×' changed "+"       Change the changed token to '+' clean "✓"         Change the clean token to '✓' untracked "…"     Change the untracked token to '…' ahead "↑"         Change the ahead token to '↑' behind "↓"        Change the behind token to '↓')"
+    prefix "("        Change the prefix token to '(' suffix ")"        Change the suffix token to ')' branch ""         Change the branch token to '' nohead "∅"        Change the nohead token to '∅' separator "|"     Change the separator token to '|' staged "●"        Change the staged token to '●' conflicts "×"     Change the conflicts token to '×' changed "+"       Change the changed token to '+' clean "✓"         Change the clean token to '✓' untracked "…"     Change the untracked token to '…' ahead "↓"         Change the ahead token to '↓' behind "↑"        Change the behind token to '↑'
 ```

 ## Usage